ajrcarey/pdfium-render/README.md

   `include/*.h` files each time `cargo build` is run.
 If `cbindgen` or any of its dependencies are not available then the build will fail.
 * `static`: enables binding to a statically-linked build of Pdfium.
 See the "Static linking" section above.
-* `thread-safe`: wraps access to Pdfium behind a mutex to ensure thread-safe access to Pdfium.
+* `thread_safe`: wraps access to Pdfium behind a mutex to ensure thread-safe access to Pdfium.
   See the "Multithreading" section above.

-The `thread-safe` feature is enabled by default.
+The `thread_safe` feature is enabled by default.
 All other features are disabled by default.

 ## Porting existing Pdfium code from other languages